iamtanmaybaranwal/AI-Defense-Against-Digital-Manipulation-in-Real-Time/README.md

 🚀 **Live Demo:**
 https://nischay-gdgjp.netlify.app

+This Project is used in GDG Jaipur Hackcrux Hackathon and was selected in top 10 teams among 120 teams.

 CIVIS is an AI-powered system that detects **psychological manipulation in digital content before misinformation spreads.**

 Instead of asking: